Sources: Porter fallout won't cost Kelly his job -- for now

 "He's not mad at John Kelly," the official said of the President.
 "He's mad and disappointed at Rob Porter."

-Trump is not known for opening his circle to newcomers, but he was taken by Kelly's military pedigree and asked him in late 2016 to join the administration as secretary of Homeland Security.
+Trump is not known for opening his circle to newcomers, but he was taken by Kelly's military pedigree and asked him in late 2016 to join the administration as secretary of homeland security.
 In a speech last year, Kelly acknowledged he "literally did not know Mr. Trump at all" or "know anybody that knew Mr. Trump."

-Trump later announced that Kelly would replace his first chief of staff Reince Priebus -- before he'd even told Kelly of his decision.
+Trump later announced that Kelly would replace his first chief of staff, Reince Priebus -- before he'd even told Kelly of his decision.
 His mandate was to rein in a warring West Wing and streamline the President's decision-making.

 But the rigorous system that Kelly enacted when he entered his job -- which was partly enforced by Porter -- has vexed both staffers and the President himself, who was accustomed to a free-wheeling system of access.
 In recent weeks, aides have increasingly protested the restrictions Kelly has placed on their access to the President.
 A frequent complaint is how Kelly refuses their requests to meet with Trump, preferring that all information that reaches the Oval Office is first seen by him.

-Note: CORRECTION: This story has been updated to correct the spelling of the last name of White House counsel Don McGahn.